Anthony Kennedy: Other issues

 On the issue of the limits of free speech, Kennedy joined a majority to protect flag burning in the controversial case of Texas v.
 Johnson (1989).
 In his concurrence, Kennedy wrote, "It is poignant but fundamental that the flag protects those who hold it in contempt."
 He took a very broad view of constitutional protection for speech under the First Amendment, invalidating a congressional law prohibiting "virtual" child pornography in Ashcroft v.
 ACLU (2002).

 Kennedy has joined with court majorities in decisions favoring states' rights and invalidating federal and state affirmative action programs.
 He ruled with the majority on Equal Protection grounds in the controversial 2000 Bush v.
-Gore case that halted continuing recounts in the 2000 presidential election and ended the legal challenge to the election of President George Bush.
+Gore case that halted continuing recounts in the 2000 presidential election and ended the legal challenge to the election of President George W. Bush.
 Although the decision was published without an author, Kennedy wrote the decision.
 Behind the scenes, colleagues criticized his professionalism in this case, feeling that he inflated the numbers of his majority opinion by deciding, without consulting the dissenting justices, to implicate some of the dissenters as having joined his opinion in part.

 In the 2005 Gonzales v.
 Raich case, he joined the liberal members of the Court (along with conservative Justice Scalia) in permitting the federal government to prohibit the use of medical marijuana, even in states where it is legal.
 Several weeks later, in the controversial case of Kelo v.
 City of New London (2005), he joined the four more liberal justices in supporting the local government's power to take private property for economic development through the use of eminent domain.

 In Norfolk & Western Railway Co. v.
 Ayers (2003), Kennedy wrote a partial dissent in which he argued that railroad workers who had contracted asbestosis from their employment should not be entitled to recovery for the emotional pain and suffering from their increased risk of cancer.

 In Baze v.
 Rees, Kennedy played a deciding role in the outcome of lethal injection.
 Some correspondents believed he would play a larger role, believing more than two judges would dissent.

 A December 2011 article in the Huffington Post noted that Kennedy in Melendez-Diaz v.
 Massachusetts (2009) and Bullcoming v.
 New Mexico (2011) dissented on an interpretation of the Sixth Amendment right to confront witnesses, where a lab tech who created a forensic report on a case is required to testify at trial if called.
 His dissents, joined by Roberts, Breyer, and Alito, claimed that the rule would place a burden on understaffed labs.
 However, in Williams v.
 Illinois, Kennedy sided with Scalia's interpretation of the amendment.